 Symptoms of ovarian cancer

 Another reason ovarian cancer is hard to detect early is because it’s often asymptomatic.
 The only early warning sign would be an ovarian cyst or mass, Dr. Gill says.

 - Abdominal bloating

 - Inability to eat a normal meal due to a feeling of fullness

 If you frequently experience any of these symptoms, you should talk to your doctor right away.

-At Gynecologic Oncology and Surgical Specialists, Dr. Gill and fellow gynecologic oncologist Dr. Edward Richards help women suspected of having ovarian cancer or those already diagnosed.
+At Gynecologic Oncology and Surgical Specialists, Dr. Gill helps women suspected of having ovarian cancer or those already diagnosed.
 They offer surgery and other options to first obtain a diagnosis and then to evaluate and treat any abnormal findings.

 The majority of women with ovarian cancer will first have surgery, called cytoreductive, or debulking, surgery, to remove as much of the cancer as possible.
 Once patients are recovered from surgery, chemotherapy is typically given in order to treat any remaining disease, Dr. Gill says, and obtain the best chance at a cure.

 In some women where the cancer has spread to areas where it cannot safely be removed with surgery, chemotherapy is given before cytoreductive surgery (neoadjuvant chemotherapy), which is then followed with more chemotherapy, Dr. Gill says.